-Insider tip: You can get up to ₱100 off your bill with Booky!
+Insider tip: Enjoy up to ₱100 off your bill!

 Manila Creamery’s humble beginnings as a stall at food bazaars has made it into one of the well-known local artisan ice cream joints in Manila.
 They are the ideal example of a homegrown establishment that uses locally sourced ingredients to promote our culture.
 Their Mango Suman Ice Cream is always sold out within a few hours after opening!